General pension FAQs

 1. What’s the minimum time of paying into the PSEUI in order to be entitled to a pension?

-10 years, unless you reach retirement age or die before reaching this threshold.
+10 years, unless you reach retirement age or die (see Q25, survivor’s pensions) before reaching this threshold.
 Time on invalidity allowance or special leave count.
 The first year of leave on personal grounds (‘CCP‘) can count, but only if you have chosen to make PSEUI contributions, which can be very expensive.

 1. Do contributions transferred in from other schemes count towards the 10-year threshold for entitlement to the PSEUI pension?

-The 10 years must be 10 years of making contributions to the PSEUI: contributions transferred into the PSEUI from elsewhere cannot be used to reach the 10-year threshold.
+The 10 years must be 10 years of service in the EU institutions: contributions transferred into the PSEUI from elsewhere cannot be used to reach the 10-year threshold.

 1. What if I don’t reach 10 years of PSEUI contributions and I am not yet at retirement age?